dmarshNAIT/GitHub-HowTo/README.md

 1. After you've saved your changes, open up GitHub Desktop.
 2. You should see a little summary of all your changes.
 Add in a brief description of what you've done (e.g. "submitted final version", "fixed validation bug", etc) then click the blue **Commit** button.
 This saves a new version of your entire repo.
 Then, click **Push**: this uploads that latest version to GitHub, and you're done!
-3. To make sure it did upload properly, you can always open it in your browser and view your changes there.
+3. To make sure it did upload properly, you can always open your repo in your browser and view your changes there.

 ***